Dear Parents and Guardians,

-Hello and welcome to eighth grade during a pandemic.
-I am still so excited to begin this amazing journey with your child.
-As we devour and dissect various delicious pieces of literature, I will be working primarily on growing your child’s listening, speaking, reading, writing, and critical thinking capacities while also weaving in various technology skills.
-Our focus this year is to infuse in all of our children a growth mindset.
-We want them to focus on improving their understanding and skills and not necessarily be consumed with acquiring the highest grades.
+Hello and welcome to eighth grade!
+I will be your child’s English teacher this year and am excited about beginning this amazing journey.
+As we devour and dissect various delicious pieces of literature, I will be working primarily to build your child’s listening, speaking, reading, writing, and critical thinking capacities while also weaving in various technological skills.
+Our focus this year is to infuse in all of our children a growth mindset that centers on the idea that improving one’s understanding and skills, not merely acquiring good grades, is the desired outcome.
 Therefore, milestones that mark progress will be recognized and celebrated.
-We need and want our children to be constantly striving to seek their own personal best.
-Therefore, our motto in English is GRIT - Graciously Rising to Intercept and Tackle any and all challenges presented to us.
+We need and want our children to strive constantly to seek their own personal best.

 Helpful hints to share with your child:

 Participate!
-There are countless activities on campus for students to be involved in such as Team Spirit Days, Husky Fridays, school clubs, etc. Students who get involved feel connected.
+There are countless activities on campus for students to be involved in, such as Husky Fridays (wear your blue), after-school clubs, dances, etc. Students who get involved feel connected.
 Students who feel connected experience greater success and confidence in school.

 Show respect!
 Students who are respectful (follow school rules, demonstrate good character, are on time to class, have supplies, care about others, show friendliness) find themselves respected by others too.